 This is why we select only the smallest, troll-caught Pacific albacore tuna, all of which come from fisherman and nearby Vital Choice neighbor Paul Hill.

-As a result, Vital Choice minimal-mercury albacore tuna contain 76 percent less methyl mercury than standard canned albacore (0.08 ppm versus 0.34 ppm), whose processors typically use much larger, older fish.
+As a result, Vital Choice minimal-mercury albacore tuna average about one-quarter less methyl mercury (0.25 parts per million or ppm) than standard canned albacore (0.34 ppm), whose processors typically use much larger, older fish.

-The mercury levels found in our albacore tuna are 12 times lower than the allowable limit (1 part per million) set by the U.S. Food and Drug Administration (FDA), and six times lower than the recommended limit (0.5 ppm) set by the U.S. Environmental Protection Agency (EPA).
+The average mercury levels found in our albacore tuna are much lower than the allowable, highly conservative limit (1.0 ppm) set by the U.S. Food and Drug Administration (FDA), and half the recommended limit in drinking water (0.5 ppm) set by the U.S. Environmental Protection Agency (EPA).

 Our perspective on mercury in tuna